MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/summarizeoperator.md

 Although you can provide arbitrary expressions for both the aggregation and grouping expressions, it's more efficient to use simple column names, or apply `bin()` to a numeric column.

 The automatic hourly bins for datetime columns is no longer supported.
-Use explicit binning instead â€“ for example `summarize by bin(timestamp, 1h)`.
+Use explicit binning instead - for example `summarize by bin(timestamp, 1h)`.

 ## List of aggregation functions